 This college-preparatory course is intended for students who have displayed a high degree of understanding in their previous math courses.
 It is designed to prepare students for AP Calculus.
-It includes the same concepts covered in Pre-Calculus but explored in greater depth, and problem solving will be more varied and demanding.
+It includes the same concepts covered in Precalculus but with greater depth, and more varied and demanding problem-solving.